ashnaguliani/CSCI4448-BaseballDatabase/README.md

 Name: Ashna Guliani
 GitHub link: https://github.com/ashnaguliani/CSCI4448-BaseballDatabase

-Title: Baseball Database
+Title: Baseball Database.Database

 Description: A baseball database website that youth/amateur teams can use to enter & keep track of statistics.
 Will set up for one client only.

 Actors: admin, users

 Functionality:
-User can sign up
+User.User can sign up
 Users, admin can log in
 Users can add game statistical entries
 Admin can add users